 “Play is nature’s way of teaching children how to solve their own problems, control their impulses, modulate their emotions, see from others’ perspectives, negotiate differences, and get along with others as equals.
 There is no substitute for play as a means of learning these skills.”
 (Gray, 2013)

-Taking a hands-on stations based approach can help promote a play-oriented learning environment in which students are actively engaged in ‘hands-on, minds-on’ learning.
+Taking a hands-on stations-based approach can help promote a play-oriented learning environment in which students are actively engaged in ‘hands-on, minds-on’ learning.
 By setting up stations, we can scaffold learning to help all students find success.
 Often, we think only of young children when we consider stations or centers and playtime.
 We need, however, to consider learners at all stages of development.
-Play-based learning through stations can support peer to peer learning – particularly important in adolescence.
-In addition, stations and other play periods afford teachers the opportunity to support student inquiry through prompting, probing and providing key vocabulary ‘just in time’ for learning.
+Play-based learning through stations can support peer-to-peer learning – particularly important in adolescence.
+In addition, stations and other play periods allow teachers to support student inquiry through prompting, probing and providing key vocabulary ‘just in time’ for learning.
 For a little more on pedagogies of play, see our session slides.Let’s Play_ Technology Inquiry and Play_Sept 2019

 - Scratch Jr Coding app (free iOs and Android app)